TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 This processing capability is especially valuable for drone Remote ID (RID) tracking, where the system needs to receive and interpret real-time data over Bluetooth Low Energy (BLE) and Wi-Fi NAN.
 The BCM2712 is capable of decoding these wireless signals while concurrently running server processes, enabling real-time data collection, analysis, and visualization.
 Its ability to manage concurrent wireless and server workloads ensures reliable and uninterrupted tracking in complex or busy environments.

+#### Dimensions (3.94 x 2.76 x 1.18 inches):
+Its small footprint allows for easy enclosure in a custom-designed case, facilitating compact integration within the overall system.

+<div align="center"> <img src= "/Documents/Images/rpi5_Size.png" width="500" height="400"> <img src= "/Documents/Images/rpi5_layout.jpg" width="500" height="400"> <div align="left"> <br>

 These specifications make the Raspberry Pi 5 a cost-effective yet powerful solution, capable of supporting both the current needs and future expansions of the drone tracking system.

-<div align="center"> <img src= "/Documents/Images/rpi5_Size.png" width="500" height="400"> <img src= "/Documents/Images/rpi5_layout.jpg" width="500" height="400"> <div align="left"> <br>

 ## Interface with Other Subsystems -> Stopped Fixing Here, Sorry :(